 Even when the clients provide PCB design and a complete list of specifications and requirements within the Gerber file, industrial-scale PCB manufacturing is far from reality.
 The PCB design from the Gerber file is a set of various data, and designers must proceed with the feasibility study and preliminary 3-D plans to ensure the compatibility of the primary set requirements and actual manufacturing that will take place.
 It is rarely the case that there is only one feasible manufacturing pathway, so various design options are discussed during the prototyping stage.
 The primary purpose of the prototype design process is to provide the experimental PCB sample that fulfills the primary set requirements.
 The prototyping is often a time-sensitive stage where clients want to ensure that the production of their product is a viable investment, and our engineering team with decades of experience ensures that the prototype sample is assembled and tested promptly.
 Once the functionality is achieved, our team discusses all further design aspects with the client.
 At this stage, the product development portion of the design process occurs while the ultimate goal is to optimize the prototype for industrial production that will be cost-effective.
 Therefore, the potential changes for manufacturability and product performance, and life cycle are discussed.

-PCB manufacturing is the heart of the electronic manufacturing services since all previous steps are related to consultation and delivering functional PCB samples as prototypes.
+PCB manufacturing is the heart of the electronic manufacturing services (EMS) since all previous steps are related to consultation and delivering functional PCB samples as prototypes.
 Before proceeding with PCB manufacturing, the Semecs team upgrades the prototype by adding all

 previously defined technical and aesthetic features.
 The large volume production of the unique PCB boards requires the highest precision of every detail from the early beginning.
 First, the chosen board material should be cut to the required dimensions and then cured in the oven to ensure that it is ready for manufacturing.
 Next, the thin film containing the complete scheme of electrical pathways is applied onto the board substrate using a plotter.
 The film comprises two layers, inside and outside ones.
 The inside layers contain two ink colors where black ink represents electrical circuits while clear ink represents non-conductive areas.
 In contrast to the inner layers' design, the exterior layer design is reversed.
 During the manufacturing stage, special chemical compounds such as epoxies are used for removing excessive areas from the board in the following way.
 First, they cover the particular area on the board.
 Then they are exposed to the UV light that causes their hardening.
 Finally, the unhardened areas are etched off, meaning that only designed parts remain within the board construction.
 After film application, numerous processes occur sequentially to produce the highest quality PCBs, and they are described in-depth on the PCB manufacturing service page.